What New Furnace Efficiency Standards Mean for You in 2023

 Guide to Variable-Speed Furnaces

-Variable-Speed Furnaces: What They Are and How They Work
+Variable-Speed Furnaces: What Are They and How Do They Work?

-Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-In order for a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+The majority of variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run Continuously?
+Do Variable-Speed Furnaces Run All the Time?

 Guide to Two-Stage Furnaces